Eye Exams for Contact Lenses

 Automated instruments that measure pupil size also exist.
 These instruments are capable of extremely precise measurements, and some simultaneously measure the horizontal and vertical diameter of your pupil.

 Similar technologies also may be used to measure the diameter of the colored portion of your eye (iris).
-Pupil and iris measurements help achieve a proper sizing and orientation of your contact lens.
+Pupil and iris measurements help your ECP choose contact lenses that are of a proper size to fit well and look best on your eyes.

 Your eye doctor may hold a pupil gauge next to your eye to determine the approximate size of your eye's pupil as part of your contact lens eye examination.
 The lettering at the end of the rule shown here is used to measure near vision in general eye examinations.
 (Image: Richmond Products)